margrietpalm/040code.github.io/content/posts/2019-07-01-multi-cloud-service-mesh/index.md

 That is all you need to do for creating a cross cluster service mesh.

-## Clean-up
+## Cleanup
-The cleanup setps below assume you created fresh cluster and don't use them for hosting other applications.
+The cleanup steps below assume you created fresh cluster and don't use them for hosting other applications.
 The Amazon cluster was created via `eksctl`.
-This tool actually create clouf formation stacks in Amazon.
+This tool actually create cloud formation stacks in Amazon.
 Before you delete the stack, you need to delete the load balancer created by Istio.

 ```
 # Find the load balancer